Feel-The-AGI/Feel-The-AGI/README.md

 - Computer Vision
 - Reinforcement Learning (personal favorite outside my main research)

-Where am I dying to work?
-- OpenAI 🧠💙
+- If Superintelligence was a religion 🧠💙

 I beg, please don't consider my commit graph, most of my contributions are to a provate repo thats not mine.
 It is for my professor.